ssfsx17/ffpnp/pandoc-markdown/0200-player-characters.md

 Write three things that make your character unique.
 They can encompass personal history, relation to the world, physical appearance, or anything else that sets your character apart.

+Examples of things to write about your character:

+- "He washed up on a beach with no memories."
+- "Her home was invaded by the Evil Empire, and her brother went missing."
+- "He fell into a cave and heard a voice telling him to save the world."
+- "He doubts the motives of his king."
+- "She is a woman who dresses as a man to maintain the respect of her peers.
+Such is the environment she survives in."
+- "She was enslaved by an insane magical clown, until a traumatic event freed her."
+- "The last thing he remembers is being a member of an elite organization and trying to stop an insane sword-wielding maniac."
+- "She guards the princess with her life, as is her ordained duty."
+- "After a failed relationship, she decides to see if her ex-boyfriend's rival is a decent man."
+- "Her home environment was far too stifling and controlling, so she escaped."
+- "He was attacked by a flying gigantic creature that sent him into another world."
+- "She got fed up with lacking a [White Mage] for her party, so she decided to learn how to become one."
+- "He willingly took the blame for the assassination of the king, believing this would avert an even worse war.
+The real assassin was someone close to him."
+- "Her sister was kidnapped for some purpose known only to the gods."
+- "She heard the soul of the planet calling out to her to hear, feel, and think."
+- "He is the heir to the throne, yet the evil empire threatens to destroy his homeland."

 ## Experience Level

 Experience Level (LVL) is a significant factor in many calculations.
 As a general rule, Player Characters gain one, two or three Experience Levels (LVL) per game session, depending on the pace desired by the group.